iobis/pyobis/docs/checklist.rst

 .. autoclass:: ChecklistQuery

-An ChecklistQuery object for fetching checklist records.
+A ChecklistQuery object for fetching checklist records.

 Usage
 #####